 When time is of the essence, the only way to get ahead is thorough planning.
 It seems planning is key to a happy productive life, from planning your future, cleaning your house and planning your meals.
 Planning brings order and clarity my dear.
-Plan your menus in advance and do grocery shopping weekly will make life so much easier and is the sign of a well organised household.
+Planning your menus in advance and do your grocery shopping weekly will make life so much easier and is the sign of a well organised household.

 Planning a Menu

 Write down your favourite meals, healthy or not.
 Have four sheets of paper and mark them WEEK 1, WEEK 2, WEEK 3, WEEK 4.
 This will be your menus for the month.

 Divide the week into seven days and each day into breakfast, lunch and dinner.
 Add your favourite meals equally onto the sheets and add healthy options in between.

 Make it easy and use quick meals during the working week and exotic dishes over the weekend.
 One night you will have Take-A-Ways decide which night and fill it in, this way it stays a special treat too.